 - (c) When a new program not listed above is created, the workload will be determined with the mutual agreement of the Union and management prior to the posting of any instructional position for the new program.
-If mutual agreement cannot be reached, the issue will go to binding arbitration. - (d) No bargaining unit member will have an increase in workload as a result of the implementation of this article. - (e) The Union and management agree to review the present program structure of the Business Administration and Computer Technology Programs to examine the feasibility of reducing the maximum annual class contact hours to 450 for each program.
-This review will be completed by December 31, 2001 for implementation in September 1, 2002. - (f) The parties agree to review existing workloads to establish a process to recognize the unique work environment for the Coastal Eco-Tourism and Wilderness Guiding programs.
-The parties will enter into a Memorandum of Agreement by December 31, 2001 for implementation by March 31, 2002. - (g) Maximum lab sizes shall be determined by the appropriate Dean(s), program coordinator(s) and regional coordinator(s) in consultation with the program faculty, having due regard for available facilities, course learning outcomes and program quality.
+If mutual agreement cannot be reached, the issue will go to binding arbitration. - (d) No bargaining unit member will have an increase in workload as a result of the implementation of this article. - (e) The Parties agree to review existing workloads to establish a process to recognize the unique work environment for the Coastal Eco-Tourism and Wilderness Guiding programs.
+The Parties will enter into a Letter of Agreement by December 31, 2001 for implementation by March 31, 2002. - (f) Maximum lab sizes shall be determined by the appropriate Dean(s), program coordinator(s) and regional coordinator(s) in consultation with the program faculty, having due regard for available facilities, course learning outcomes and program quality.